jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - Identification is the process of a subject claiming, or professing, an identity
 - Authentication verifies the subject’s identity by comparing one or more authentication factors against a database holding authentication info for users
 - The three primary authentication factors are something you know, something you have, and something you are
+    - Something you know: Type 1 authentication (passwords, pass phrase, PIN etc)
+    - Something you have: Type 2 authentication (ID, Passport, Smart Card, Token, cookie on PC etc)
+    - Something you are: Type 3 authentication, includes Biometrics (Fingerprint, Iris Scan, Facial geometry etc.)
+    - Somewhere you are: Type 4 authentication (IP/MAC Address)
+    - Something you do: Type 5 authentication (Signature, Pattern unlock)
 - Single sign-on (SSO) technologies allow users to authenticate once and access any resources in a network or the cloud, without authenticating again
 - Federated Identity Management (FIM) systems link user identities in one system with other systems to implement SSO
 - **Access Control System**: ensuring access to assets is authorized and restricted based on business and security requirements
 - **Access Control Token**: based on the parameters like time, date, day etc a token defines access validity to a system
+- **ADFS**: identity access solution that provides client computers (internal or external to your network) with seamless SSO access to protected Internet-facing applications or services, even when the user accounts and applications are located in completely different networks or orgs
+- **Capability tables**: list privileges assigned to subjects and identify the objects that subjects can access
+- **CAS**: Central Authentication Service (an SSO implementation)
+- **Content-dependent control**: Content-dependent access control adds additional criteria beyond identification and authentication: the actual content the subject is attempting to access; all employees of an org may have access to the HR database to view their accrued sick time and vacation time, but should an employee attempt to access the content of the CIO's HR record, access is denied
+- **Context-dependent access control**: applies additional context before granting access, with time as a commonly used context
 - **Crossover Error Rate**: point at which false acceptance (Type 2) error rate equals the false rejection (Type 1) error rate for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent
+- **Cross-Site Request Forgery (CSRF)**: an attack that forces authenticated users to submit a request to a Web application against which they are currently authenticated
 - **FRR**: False Rejection Rate (Type 1) incorrectly denying authentication to a legit identity and therefore denying access
 - **FAR**: False Acceptance Rate (Type 2) incorrectly authenticating a claimed identity as legit, recognizing and granting access on that basis
-- **Ethical Wall**: the use of administrative, phyiscal/logical controls to establih/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization
+- **Ethical Wall**: the use of administrative, physical/logical controls to establish/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization
 - **Granularity of controls**: level of abstraction or detail which in a security function can be configured or tuned for performance and sensitivity
 - **IDaaS**: cloud-based service that broker IAM functions to target systems on customers' premise and/or in the cloud
 - **Identity proofing**: process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person
-- **Self-service identity management**: elemnts of the identity management lifecycle which the end-user (identity in question) can initiate or perform on their own (e.g. password reset, changes to challenge questions etc)
+- **Self-service identity management**: elements of the identity management lifecycle which the end-user (identity in question) can initiate or perform on their own (e.g. password reset, changes to challenge questions etc)
-- **Whaling attack**: phishing attacks targeting highly-placed officials/private individuals with sizeable assets authorizing large fund wire transfers
+- **Whaling attack**: phishing attack targeting highly-placed officials/private individuals with sizeable assets authorizing large-fund wire transfers

 [5.1](#5.1) Control physical and logical access to assets (OSG-9 Chpt 13)
 - Controlling access to assets (tangible: things you can touch, or nontangible: info and data) is a central theme of security